Ghazni

 Ghazni Citadel, the Minarets of Ghazni, the Palace of Sultan Mas'ud III, and several other cultural heritage sites have brought travelers and archeologists to the city for centuries.
-During the pre-Islamic period, the area was inhabited by various tribes who practiced different religions including Zoroastrianism, Buddhism and Hinduism.
-Arab Muslims introduced Islam to Ghazni in the 7th century and were followed in the 9th century by the Saffarids.
-Sabuktigin made Ghazni the capital of the Ghaznavid Empire in the 10th century.
+During the pre-Islamic period, the area was inhabited by various tribes who practiced different religions including Buddhism, Hinduism and Zoroastrianism.
+Arab Muslims introduced Islam to Ghazni in the 7th century.
+The Saffarids made it the official religion in the 9th century.
+Sabuktigin turned Ghazni into the capital of the Ghaznavid Empire in the 10th century.
 The city was destroyed by one of the Ghurid rulers but later rebuilt.
-It fell to several regional powers, including the Timurids and the Delhi Sultanate until it became part of the Hotaki dynasty, which was followed by the Durrani Empire or modern Afghanistan.
+It fell to several regional powers, including the Timurids and the Delhi Sultanate until it became part of the Hotak dynasty, which was followed by the Durrani Empire or modern Afghanistan.
 During the First Anglo-Afghan War in the 19th century, the fortifications of Ghazni were partially demolished by British Indian forces.

-In August 2018, the city became the site of the Battle of Ghazni with the Taliban briefly occupying it and taking control of most of the surrounding area.
-On 12 August 2021, the city was captured by the Taliban as part of the 2021 Taliban offensive.

-In 2013, ISESCO declared Ghazni the year's Islamic Capital of Culture.